tormeneus/firstproject/README.md

 To run tests you need to have Selenium browser drivers installed.

-Please read the instruction on how to [Install Selinium browser drivers](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/).
+Please read the instruction on how to [Install Selinium browser drivers](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/) if you don't have them.

 To run tests type `node test` in the console while the server is running (`npm start` command).